abap2xlsx/abap2xlsx/docs/contributing/publishing-a-new-release.md

 - Click "Releases"
 - Click "Draft a new release"
 - Click "Choose a tag"
-- Type the title, click "Auto-generate release notes" and click "Prview" to verify; you should have a list with the following items, edit as required:
+- Type the title, click "Auto-generate release notes" and click "Preview" to verify; you should have a list with the following items, edit as required:
     - `+`: new feature
     - `*`: bug fix
     - `!`: feature modification